SRKH/ProxyLearning/README.md

 The spiking neural network  is implemented using Spikingjelly package available at https://spikingjelly.readthedocs.io/.

 The pretrained spiking neural (SNN) and its equivalent artificial neural network (ANN) are available in SNN_Params.pt and ANN_Params.pt files, respectively.

+You can download the pretrained model at https://www.dropbox.com/s/xhg0e2ndesqu5tj/Pretrained.zip?dl=0.